 Industry Status

-Located on the University of British Columbia's Point Grey campus, the Doug Mitchell Thunderbird Sports Centre (DMTSC) serves as the critical "middle-ground" venue in the Vancouver market.
-With a concert capacity of up to 8,000, it fills the gap between the Commodore Ballroom and the 18,000-seat Rogers Arena, hosting major acts like The 1975, Olivia Rodrigo, and Fall Out Boy.
+On the University of British Columbia's Point Grey campus, the Doug Mitchell Thunderbird Sports Centre (DMTSC) sits in concert capacity between the Commodore Ballroom and the 18,000-seat Rogers Arena.
+With room for up to 8,000, it has hosted acts like The 1975, Olivia Rodrigo, and Fall Out Boy.
+The arena took its current name on August 21, 2009, honouring Doug Mitchell, a UBC alumnus, lawyer, and sports administrator.

 Production Specs